MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 ## Cloud-based management using Azure Arc + Azure Automanage

-Azure Arc-enabled server enables you to manage your Windows and Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or other cloud provider.
-This management experience is designed to be consistent with how you manage native Azure virtual machines.
-This allows you to manage, govern, and secure your Windows Servers with services such as Azure Policy, Microsoft Defender for Cloud, Azure Monitor, Azure Update Management, and more.
-In conjunction with Azure Automanage, you eliminate the need for service discovery, enrollment, configuration and monitoring of the Azure services that conform to server management best practices.
+Azure Arc-enabled servers let you manage your Windows and Linux physical servers and virtual machines (VMs) hosted outside of Azure on your corporate network or other cloud provider.
+We've designed this management experience to feel like managing native Azure virtual machines.
+You can manage, govern, and secure your Windows Servers with services such as Azure Policy, Microsoft Defender for Cloud, Azure Monitor, Azure Update Management, and more.
+When you use Azure Arc-enabled servers with Azure Automanage, you eliminate the need for service discovery, enrollment, configuration and monitoring of Azure services that follow server management guidelines.

 | Details | Description |
 | --------------- | --------------- |